GET STARTED | Get Your Fair Cash Offer Today

 Can the executor sell the property directly to NCB without court approval?

 In most New York State estates, no — court approval is required before the executor can sell estate real property.
 The executor must petition Erie County Surrogate’s Court, include the proposed sale terms (NCB’s offer), give all beneficiaries notice, and obtain a decree authorizing the sale.
-There are limited circumstances where the will’s language may provide independent administration authority, but these are unusual.
-Your estate attorney confirms what your specific estate requires.
 NCB is prepared to wait for and close immediately after the court decree.

-What happens at 175 Hawley Street in Buffalo and how does it relate to estate property?
+What happens at 175 Hawley Street and how does it relate to estate property?

 175 Hawley Street, Buffalo NY 14202 is the address of the Erie County Hall of Records — where deeds, mortgages, liens, and other recorded real property instruments are maintained.
 When a probate property is sold, the closing attorney records the new deed at the Hall of Records.
 The title company conducts the title search against records held at 175 Hawley Street to identify all recorded encumbrances.
-This is separate from the Surrogate’s Court at 92 Franklin Street, which handles the probate process itself.
-Both locations are involved in a complete estate real property sale in Erie County.
+This is separate from the Surrogate’s Court at 92 Franklin Street.

 How long does the court approval petition for the property sale typically take?

-After the petition to sell real property is filed with Erie County Surrogate’s Court, the process typically takes 4–12 weeks depending on the court’s calendar, whether any beneficiaries object, and the complexity of the petition.
-An experienced estate attorney who files a complete, well-documented petition typically sees faster processing.
+After the petition to sell real property is filed, the process typically takes 4–12 weeks depending on the court’s calendar, whether any beneficiaries object, and the complexity of the petition.
 Filing the petition with NCB’s written offer and a professional appraisal demonstrating fair value reduces the likelihood of objections and court questions that delay the proceeding.

 Does the executor appear in person at the Surrogate’s Court for the property sale?

-For routine sale approval proceedings with no objections, personal appearances at 92 Franklin Street are typically not required — the petition is reviewed by the court administratively through NYSCEF filings.
-If a beneficiary objects or if the court requires additional information, a hearing may be scheduled at which appearances could be required.
-Out-of-state executors can often manage the entire process remotely through a Buffalo estate attorney, with limited need to travel to Erie County.
-Confirm the specific requirements with your estate attorney early in the process.
+For routine sale approval proceedings with no objections, personal appearances at 92 Franklin Street are typically not required — the petition is reviewed administratively through NYSCEF filings.
+Out-of-state executors can often manage the entire process remotely through a Buffalo estate attorney.

 Can the executor begin negotiating with NCB before Letters Testamentary are issued?

 Yes — and we encourage it.
-While the executor cannot sign a purchase agreement without Letters Testamentary, there is no prohibition on discussing terms, getting a preliminary offer, or building familiarity with the process before the court formally appoints the executor.
-Many executors contact NCB at (716) 557-7005 immediately after filing the probate petition — before Letters Testamentary are issued.
-We can discuss the property, provide a preliminary valuation, and be ready with a formal written offer the moment Letters Testamentary are in hand.
+While the executor cannot sign a purchase agreement without Letters Testamentary, there is no prohibition on discussing terms or getting a preliminary offer before the court formally appoints the executor.
+Many executors contact NCB at (716) 557-7005 immediately after filing the probate petition.
+We can provide a preliminary valuation and be ready with a formal written offer the moment Letters Testamentary are in hand.

 Nickel City Buyers — Estate Property Cash Buyers — Erie County NY Since 2013